 A patterned multicolored fabric that incorporates at least two of those colors but can also include other colors.
 The colors you mention bring to mind a conservative type "tapestry' like Karen mentions but that can be a traditional floral or a modern type of print.

 Dark green velvet like your walls with golden or burgundy sheers under.
 Beautiful mixed colors silk rope pullbacks would add a rich touch; with those colors in lovely pillows on your sofa.
 Burgundy velvet would be great, too, to work with your maroon leather.

 I am purchasing a chocolate brown sectional and painting my walls a cream with gold colorant (I like to think of it as cake batter yellow).
 My floors are a medium wood color.
 What color drapes should I use?

 By Meche Q

 I think a burgundy or slate green would be pretty.
 I have medium colored hardwood, walls are painted a very pale green with a focal wall of brick color.
 My drapes are white with very small burgundy flowers/ green stems.
 I bought burgundy scarfs for windows.
 Looks lovely :)

 I agree that burgundy or a soft green would be nice.
 I would also like a soft blue.
 If you choose a print, choose one that has the brown from the couch and yellow from the walls in it.
 If the room is small, you might like to go with a curtain that matches the wallcolour to make the room appear bigger.
 And there is always white or cream; you can never go wrong with white in my opinion.
-Do not go with too bright or bold a colour or your house will look like an Easter egg.

 You might like to put up a curtain that matches the drapes between your daughter's room and this one, for privacy.
 As well, then your daughter can paint her glitzy room any colour that she pleases without regard for what you are doing out here.
 I noticed that you have asked about paint for her room also.